OUR NEXT TRUSTEE MEETING IS MONDAY

-We will accept applications from not-for-profit groups and organisations including registered charities, community interest groups, service organisations, volunteer groups, youth groups, town councils and parish councils and the like.
+We will accept applications from not-for-profit groups and organisations including registered charities, community interest groups, service organisations, volunteer groups, youth groups, local schools, town councils and parish councils and the like.

 Applications from individuals or for individual benefit will not be accepted.